kl1nton/1_Applied_Basic_Science/3 Pathology.md

 #### Answer: C. Coagulative necrosis
 - Process of necrosis results in final _rupture_ of the cell
-    - Release of cell contents into the surrounding media
+    - Release of cell contents into the surrounding

-#### Notes
+**Notes**
-- B. Cloudy swelling and D. Hydropic change are reversible: cell membrane remains _viable_
+- B. Cloudy swelling and D. Hydropic change are _reversible_: cell membrane remains _viable_
-- E. Pyknosis and A. Apoptosis are nuclear events that are **not** reversible: cell membrane remains _intact_
+- A. Apoptosis and E. Pyknosis are nuclear events that are **not** reversible: cell membrane remains _intact_
-    - Distincly different from C. Coagulative necrosis
+    - Distinctly different from C. Coagulative necrosis

 ### Question 2
 The full blood count report of a 38-year-old man shows low haemoglobin.
 Further investigations reveal it to be due to iron deficiency anaemia.
 Which one of the following disorders is the _most common cause_ of iron deficiency anaemia in males?